raspberrypilearning/cd-intermediate-html-css-sushi/en/step_7.md

     }
 ```

 You should get something that looks like this:

 ![Rainbow gradient background](images/frontPageIdStyles.png)

 You just used a **gradient**!
-That's the name given to the effect where one colour fades into another colour.
-Note: The first `background` property above sets a default colour for browsers that don't support gradients.
+That's the name given to the effect where one colour fades into another.
+Note: The first `background` property above the gradient one determines a default colour for browsers that don't support gradients.

 If you typed the code perfectly and you didn't get the lovely rainbow effect above, it could be that your browser doesn't support gradients.

 You can make lots of different effects with gradients.
-If you want to learn more, go to [dojo.soy/html2-css-gradients](http://dojo.soy/html2-css-gradients){:target="_blank"}.
+If you want to learn more, go [here](http://dojo.soy/html2-css-gradients){:target="_blank"}.

 --- challenge ---

-## Challenge: Style some more elements
+## Challenge: style some more elements

-+ Try giving another element an `id` and styling that element using the id selector with `#` as above.
++ Try giving another element an `id` and styling that element using the ID selector with a `#` as above.
 How about making one picture have a `border-radius` of `100%` so that it's fully rounded?
 Any other pictures on the website will stay the same as they are.

 --- hints ---

 --- hint ---

-You give an element an `id` by adding the `id` attribute to the HTML tag, like this: can make a CSS class that defines just the width of an element like this:
+You give an element an `id` by adding the `id` attribute to the HTML tag, like this:

 ```html
   <img src="tito.png" id="titoPicture" alt="Tito the dog" />
 ```

-Choose any name you like.
+Choose any `id` name you like.

 --- /hint ---

 --- hint ---

-To define style rules for a specific element, you use the `#` symbol, and the name that you gave the element for its `id`.
+To define style rules for a specific element, you use the `#` symbol, and the name that you gave the element as its `id`.

 ```css
   #titoPicture {